Amazon River: Fish

-Characins, such as the piranha species, are prey for the giant otter, but these aggressive fish may also pose a danger to humans.
+Characins, such as the piranha species, are prey for the giant otter, but these aggressive fish may also pose a danger to humans, although this is rare.

 The neon tetra is one of the most popular aquarium fish.

 The Amazonian fish fauna is the centre of diversity for neotropical fishes, some of which are popular aquarium specimens like the neon tetra and the freshwater angelfish.
 More than 5,600 species were known as of 2011, and approximately fifty new species are discovered each year.
 The arapaima, known in Brazil as the pirarucu, is a South American tropical freshwater fish, one of the largest freshwater fish in the world, with a length of up to 15 ft.
 Another Amazonian freshwater fish is the arowana (or aruanã in Portuguese), such as the silver arowana (Osteoglossum bicirrhosum), which is a predator and very similar to the arapaima, but only reaches a length of 120 cm.
 Also present in large numbers is the notorious piranha, an omnivorous fish that congregates in large schools and may attack livestock.
 There are approximately 30 to 60 species of piranha.
 The candirú, native to the Amazon River, is a species of parasitic fresh water catfish in the family Trichomycteridae, just one of more than 1200 species of catfish in the Amazon basin.
 Other catfish 'walk' overland on their ventral fins, while the kumakuma (Brachyplatystoma filamentosum), aka piraiba or "goliath catfish", can reach 3.6 m in length and 200 kg in weight.

 The electric eel (Electrophorus electricus) and more than 100 species of electric fishes (Gymnotiformes) inhabit the Amazon basin.
 River stingrays (Potamotrygonidae) are also known.
-The bull shark (Carcharhinus leucas), a euryhaline species which can thrive in both salt and fresh water, has been reported as far as 4000 km up the Amazon River at Iquitos in Peru.
+The bull shark (Carcharhinus leucas), a euryhaline species which can thrive in both salt and fresh water, has been reported as far as 4,000 km up the Amazon River at Iquitos in Peru.